Doener48/creative-coding-workbench/README.md

 Play around with a live version on [workbench.generativepieces.com](https://workbench.generativepieces.com).

 ## About
 Ever wanted to create a digitial art sketch?
 This workbench is aimed to support you in your creative work on the HTML Canvas.
 Write a function that draws on the canvas.
+Use the function template and add your own settings interfaces to make your development easier.
 Create a settings object wich will automatically be exposed to the UI.
-Use the function template and add your own settings interfaces to make your development easier.
 Add your coded sketch to the workbench and view a visualisation.
-Change the settings and see the result instantly.
+Change the settings int the UI and see the result instantly.
 Tweak it to your liking and download it when you are finished.

 ## Current Features
  - drawing function tied to the canvas